Pemberton Personal Injury Law Firm Lawyers

 Wisconsin Personal Injury Lawyers Who Can Maximize Your Claim

-Proving fault in Wisconsin
+Proving Fault in Wisconsin

 COMPARATIVE NEGLIGENCE RULE

 Wisconsin’s comparative negligence rule is also referred to as the 51 percent rule.
-This means that if you are found to be responsible for 50% or less of an accident, you can try to recover damages.
+This means that if you are 50% or less responsible for an accident, you can recover damages.
 The extent to which you were responsible for the accident can also affect your claim.
-If you are partially at fault for a car accident in Wisconsin, your compensation can be reduced by your percentage of fault, provided it is less than 51%.

 CAR ACCIDENT DOCUMENTATION

-Official documentation of the accident, such as photos of the accident scene, vehicle damage, and injuries, helps establish facts and fault and can lend support to your claim.
-Similarly, consistent and credible statements from witnesses of the accident bolster your case.
+fault.
+After an accident, you should takeย photos of the accident scene, including vehicle damage, and be sure to seek medical help for injuries.
+Similarly, consistent and credible statements from witnesses of the accident can improve your case.

 Reporting the accident to the police and to the appropriate insurance provider is critical to ensuring a smooth claims process.